 If you’re not convinced you need to scoop your dog’s poop, check out this catchy little tune:

-2) Take Public Transportation to the Dog Park
+2) Take public transportation to the dog park

 In Seattle, dogs are not allowed to occupy seats on the bus – they must remain either on the floor or sit on their owners lap – and owners must pay a fare for their dog (unless it’s a small dog that can remain on their owner’s lap) but we’re pretty fortunate to have this option.

 Bonus points if you also use the bus to take your dog to the groomer or to doggy daycare.

-3) Shop Locally Made
+3) Shop locally made

 Buying what your pet needs – beds, leashes, treats, etc. – from local artisans reduces carbon emissions produced when shipping products from the factory to your local store or home.

-If you can’t find what you need at a farmer’s market, the next best thing is buying from small, local, independent pet stores or a local Seattle pet store chain.
+If you can’t find what you need at a farmer’s market, the next best thing is buying from small, local, independent pet stores or a local pet store chain.

 Bonus points if you take the bus any of these places! 🙂

-A digital ID tag, like one from PetHub.com that has a QR code (and the number for a staffed, 24-hour emergency lost pet hotline) on the back, links to an online profile you can update every time your contact information changes.
+A digital ID tag, like one from PetHub.com that has a QR code (and the phone number for a staffed, 24-hour emergency lost pet hotline) on the back and links to an online profile you can update every time your contact information changes.

 Donate gently used pet supplies like toys, bowls, blankets, coats, etc. to a shelter or rescue to reduce the need for new materials and help keep stuff out of landfills.

 Bonus points if you are choosy about what you buy and don’t buy more than your pet needs in the first place.

-In addition to potentially making your pet fat and hurting their health, feeding your pet more than recommended (check the package for feeding recommendations) uses more “protein-producing resources” than are needed.
+In addition to potentially making your dog fat and hurting their health, feeding your pet more than recommended (check the package for feeding recommendations) uses more “protein-producing resources” than are needed.

 Frozen, prepared raw meals are easy and, since the ingredients are less processed, it uses less energy to make.

-7) Tread Gently on the Trails
+7) Tread gently on the trails

 When you are hiking a local trail, or otherwise spending time in nature, with your pup be sure fido is following the dog version of Leave No Trace principles designed to keep nature wild.